New Year, Decade Begin--Will This Finally Be the Decade that Boeing Corruption and Lawbreaking Finally are Investigated and Brought to an End?

 The Last Inspector

-Editorial in The Seattle Times States Boeing’s Troubles Reach to the Top—Oh, Really?
-That is The Same as Stating that Bears Defecate in the Woods.
-Why is this Piece in the Editorial Section at All, and not the News Section?
+Editorial in The Seattle Times States Boeing’s Troubles Reach to the Top—Really?
+That's The Same as Stating that Bears Defecate in the Woods.
+Why is this News Piece in the Editorial Section?

 From The Seattle Times (with article my comments on the article in parenthesis):